cry4tal1/xeprint/README.md

 Cross-Environmental Website Fingerprinting

-X-EPRINT is essentially a website fingerprinting attack.

-For ethical considerations, everyone should complete a [Google form](https://forms.gle/2T4KxHojza6WHUk2A) to make sure he/she only uses the provided materials for the purposes of academic research before obtaining the permission to access source codes and datasets of XEPRINT.
+X-EPRINT is a tool for encrypted website traffic analysis.
+Considering its potential to be used as a tool to launch website fingerprinting attacks, we require everyone to complete a [Google form](https://forms.gle/2T4KxHojza6WHUk2A)  to confirm that they will use the provided materials exclusively for academic research before being granted access to X-EPRINT's source code and datasets in https://github.com/cry4tal1/xeprint_project.